 On an exciting note, at Talent, we are well known for our amazing conferences.
 It’s been two years since our last one, so I am really looking forward to it later this year.
 In previous conferences, we’ve had trips to Fiji, festivals and so many fun amazing adventures over the years and I can’t wait to see what we have planned next.

-If you’re interested in progressing your career with Talent, reach out to Chloe here, or on LinkedIn – she’d love to hear from you.
+If you’re interested in progressing your career with Talent, complete the form here – we’d love to hear from you.